-- Set a skillet over medium heat; heat up oil and 1 tablespoon butter.
+- Set a skillet over medium heat; heat up 1 tablespoon olive oil and 1 tablespoon butter.

 - Add lemon juice and whisk until everything is well combined.
 Make sure to whisk continually so that the heavy cream doesn't curdle.

-- Season with salt and pepper; taste the sauce and adjust accordingly.
+- Season with salt and pepper, then taste the sauce and adjust accordingly.

 - Remove from heat.

-- Pour sauce over fish, or add fish back into the skillet; garnish with parsley, and serve.
+- Pour the sauce over the fish, or return the fish back into the skillet and spoon the sauce over it.